thekuhninator/beat_research/README.md

 <b>-g/--input_counts \<string\> </b> (required)

-The path to the csv gene counts file.
+The path to the gene counts file in comma seperated value format (.csv).
 The gene counts should be normalized prior to running beat.
 The gene counts should have the rows be gene counts and the columns be the name of the samples.
 See the example below or the example gene counts files in `/example_data` for an example.

 Example: